IBM/maximo-labs/MkDocs/contribute/docs/add_content.md

 ## 5. Clean up branches locally and remotely (Github)

-Once the Pull request has been accepted and your commits are added to the master branch, it is time to clean up the branch locally and remotely (on Github).
+Once the Pull Request has been accepted and your commits are added to the main branch, it is time to clean up the branch locally and remotely (on Github).

     git checkout main
     git branch -d [name_of_your_new_branch]
     git push origin :[name_of_your_new_branch]

 !!! note
-    The `:` before the [name_of_your_new_branch] in the last command will delete it on Github.
+    The `:` before the [name_of_your_new_branch] in the last command will delete it on Github.</br>
+    You might get an error if the branch was deleted on Github after the Pull Request was merged to the main branch.

 ---